Here’s your ____, What’s your hurry?

 “He had the strength of Armstrong, but he had the fluidity of a Charlie Parker and [John Coltrane],” Payton says of Hubbard, who died in 2008.
 “Where Armstrong would, ‘boo, bop, ba, da, dee,’ Freddie would play a flurry of notes.
 And he would have that same power.
 But it would be like 50 notes … We didn’t know you could do both.”

 There were other influences — George Benson, Stevie Wonder, Prince.
 Each helped young Nicholas find his own sound.
 What’s more, they helped him find his own work ethic, which — for Payton — entails a lot of time alone.
 He has recordings in which he plays every instrument.
-He’s composed the “Black American Symphony,” which will make its U.S. debut in September.
+His “Black American Symphony” made its U.S. debut in 2019.
 He’s developed a unique sound playing trumpet and electric keyboard simultaneously.
 He’s also started his own record label called Paytone Records.

 But despite a wealth of talent, a Grammy award and a busy touring schedule, Payton demonstrates a surprising humility when he performs.